 - Antioxidants: These substances help protect you against free radicals, which can contribute to cancer and various illness and impact the way your body ages.

-- Fiber: Chia seeds include 11 grams of fiber, which is key for gut health and helps you feel fuller for longer.
+- Fiber: One ounce of chia seeds includes 11 grams of fiber, which is key for gut health and helps you feel fuller for longer.
 (More on this in a moment!)

 - Protein: Sometimes referred to as the “building blocks” of your body, protein is vital in the health of your muscles, skin, bones and more.
 It’s also key to losing weight and building muscle, among other health benefits.

 And that’s not all.
 “Chia seeds are considered a superfood,” Czerwony says.
 “They have some nice vitamins and minerals, like phosphorus, magnesium, iron and zinc — though quite honestly, not too many people have those deficiencies.”

 Can chia water really help you lose weight?